-Peter Costa, who played Huxtable neighbor and Rudy's playmate Peter suffered stage fright, and due to that would often forget his lines.
-This resulted in his character's communication via trademark facial expressions and always running out of the house at the sign of trouble.
+Peter Costa, who played Huxtable neighbor and Rudy's playmate Peter, suffered from stage fright and would often forget his lines.
+This resulted in his character's communication via trademark facial expressions and always running out of the house at the first sign of trouble.

 The character of Sondra, the Huxtables' eldest daughter, was added almost as an afterthought.
-In the pilot, 'Phyllicia Rashad's' Clair Huxtable mentions the couple's four children (Sondra makes it five).
+In the pilot, Phylicia Rashad's Clair Huxtable mentions the couple's four children (Sondra makes it five).
 They decided there should be another child that represented the results of a good upbringing, hence a daughter in college.
-When casting the role, it came down to two actresses: 26-year-old Sabrina Le Beauf and 21-year-old Whitney Houston.
+When casting the role, it came down to two actresses: twenty-six-year-old Sabrina Le Beauf and twenty-one-year-old Whitney Houston.
 LeBeauf's theater experience won her the role.

 Inspired by I Love Lucy (1951), Cosby intended for Clair to be a Dominican who would go into Spanish tirades when she got angry.
 Phylicia Rashad, who learned fluent Spanish from living in Mexico as a child, won the part by demonstrating her language skills, but this idea was dropped before the pilot was taped.
 Clair is shown speaking Spanish in a few episodes.

 Nobody gave this sitcom much chance for success partly because it was on Thursday night against Magnum, P.I.
-(1980), a very popular CBS drama series at the time.
-The sitcom eventually became the number-one show on the air and routinely beat Magnum in the ratings.
+(1980).
+The sitcom eventually became the number one show on the air and routinely beat Magnum, P.I.
+(1980) in the ratings.
 In one episode of the show, Cosby wore a Magnum baseball cap.

 Phylicia Rashad was pregnant throughout much of the third season.
 As a result, her scenes were greatly reduced and what little she was used in, she had to hide her condition, such as sitting behind a desk.